zriback/automated-voice-command-traffic-collection/README.md

 IP address of the phone is provided by the user.
 This is so the script can only capture traffic to do with the target device

 Output directory is 'capture_output' and has similar structure as wav_output but with corresponding pcap files.

+### fix_wav.sh

+Goes through every output .wav file in the given directory (./capture_output) and fixes the file.
+This includes lowering the volume a bit, and removing silence from the beginning and end of the recording.